 Most of the routine MLLW results from stockpile stewardship and from R&D programs.
 Most of the non-routine waste is generated by off-normal events such as spills in legacy-contaminated areas.
 The DOE is interested in the volumes of routine and non-routine MLLW, so these materials are tracked separately.
-Typical MLLW items include contaminated lead-shielding bricks and debris, R&D chemicals, spent solution from analytic chemistry operations, mercury-cleanup-kit waste, electronics, copper solder joints, and used oil.
-Figure 5-1 shows the process map for MLLW generation.
+Typical MLLW items include contaminated lead-shielding bricks and debris, R&D chemicals, spent solution from analytic chemistry operations, mercury-cleanup waste, electronics, copper solder joints, and used oil.
+The waste process generation map is shown in Figure 3-1.